Portfolio CV Home

 The landscape of Estonia was new to me.
 To be able to navigate this place and find the material key to my practice I had to learn of it’s geology.
 I discovered the Cambrian seam.
 This seam runs along the North Coast and is around 500 million years old.
 It was formed during one of the most influential evolutionary periods to the development of the human species (Marshall C. R. 2006).

-Finding and digging the first piece of Cambrian clay at Kunda was the beginning of the tie between my practice and the land of Kunda.
+Finding and digging the first piece of Cambrian clay at Kunda was the beginning of this project.

 18/11/2020